core-wg/oscore/draft-ietf-core-object-security.md

 * Master Salt.
 Variable length byte string containing the salt used to derive traffic keys and IVs.

+* ID Context.
+Variable length byte string providing additional information to identify the security context.

 * Common IV.
-Byte string derived from Master Secret and Master Salt.
+Byte string derived from Master Secret, Master Salt, and ID Context.
 Length is determined by the AEAD Algorithm.

-* ID Context.
-Variable length byte string providing additional information to identify the security context.

 The Sender Context contains the following parameters: